 - β-phellandrene, pleasant mint and citrus flavour, also found in allspice,

 - β-pinene, woody pine scent, as in cumin, pine (pine cone), juniper and hemp,

-- Sabinene, responsible for the woody, camphoraceous taste of black pepper, among others
+- Sabinene, responsible for the woody, camphor-like flavor of black pepper, among others

 - carvotan acetone, also minty, as in angelica.

-- dihydrocarvol as in black pepper and black tea, and
+- dihydrocarveol as in black pepper and black tea, and

 - the bitter terpinol, - mainly occurring in the seeds - as in cranberries.

-This pepper is therefore delicious in combination with the aforementioned spices, and in general with products that go well with citrus, such as shellfish and shellfish, white fish, salmon, white butter sauces, veal, pork and duck Can be eaten raw and on added at the last moment, and is delicious in vegetable salads and in desserts or with fruit.
+This pepper is therefore delicious in combination with the aforementioned spices, and in general with products that go well with citrus, such as shellfish and shellfish, white fish, salmon, white butter sauces, veal, pork and duck.
+Can be eaten raw and added at the last minute, and is delicious in vegetable salads and in desserts or with fruit.

 Roast the whole fruit.
 Crush the fruit to release the seeds.
-It is best to use a mortar for these, and it is best to grind the seed shells.
+It is best to mortar these, and the seed shells are best ground.
 Just like the whole berries (with seeds), if crispy roasted beforehand.